Francis, Count of Vendôme

-Francis of Bourbon or François de Bourbon, (In a date range from January 7, 1470 to December 31, 1470 – 30 October 1495), was the Count of Vendôme and a French prince du sang.
+Francis or François de Bourbon (c.
+1470 – 30 October 1495), Count of Vendôme, was a French prince du sang.

 Life

 Francis was the son of John VIII de Bourbon, Count of Vendôme and Isabelle de Beauvau, the daughter of Louis de Beauvau, Marshal of Provence.
 As a legitimate member of the Capetian dynasty, he ranked in France as a prince du sang.
 Francis was seven, when his father died and he succeeded as count of Vendôme.
 During his minority, his estates were administered by his brother in law, Louis of Joyeuse.

 Marriage

-In 1487, Francis married Marie of Luxembourg, the elder daughter and principal heiress of Peter II of Luxembourg, Count of Saint-Pol and Soissons, and Margaret of Savoy.
+On 8 September 1487, Francis married Marie of Luxembourg, the elder daughter and principal heiress of Peter II of Luxembourg, Count of Saint-Pol and Soissons, and Margaret of Savoy.
 She brought great estates as her dowry, including the countships of Saint-Pol and Soissons in Picardy, as well as the Château de Condé.